LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ## Fast-Pass:
+To get a good overiew about the capabilities provided by the IBM solutions, it is recommended to do all parts in sequence.

-You can skip the one or other part of the lab.
+Nevertheless you can skip the one or other part of the lab.
 - You can start with part 2 (AMA Assessment) and skip the AMA datacollection
 - You can start with part 3 (AMA Dev Tools) and skip the AMA assessment
 - You can start with part 4 (MoRE) and skip the assessment and code updates